 Input labels showing several customized input names

 Input Label Menu

-The Input Label Menu contains the same functions as the Rename/Link window, and also the ability to hide the input from view and Isolate the channel.
+The Input Label Menu contains the same functions as the Rename/Link window, and also the ability to hide the input from view.
 To display the Input Label Menu, right-click any Input Label.